Rob--/memoryjs/README.md

 ### 5. Set breakpoints

 Explore the project files in Visual Studio (by expanding `..` and then `lib` in the Solution Explorer).
-Header files can be viewed by holding `Alt` and cilcking on the header file names at the top of the source code files.
+Header files can be viewed by holding `Alt` and clicking on the header file names at the top of the source code files.

 Breakpoints are set by clicking to the left of the line number.

 ### 6. Run the debugger

-Start debugging by either pressing `F5`, by clicking "Debug" in the toolbar and then "Start Debugging" or by clicking "Local Windows Debugger".
+Start debugging by either pressing `F5`, by clicking "Debug" in the toolbar and then "Start Debugging", or by clicking "Local Windows Debugger".

 The script you've set as the command argument in step 4 will be run, and Visual Studio will pause on the breakpoints set and allow you to step through the code line by line and inspect variables.